MastodonC/venue/README.md

 ![venue application design](http://i.imgur.com/ce8RLIu.png)

+Currently, venue manages views and view-models but we'll be expanding it to provide service functionality.

 The world of ClojureScript applications is still in the Triassic period.
 There is a selection of "preferred" utility libraries that seem to reoccur and be evolving quicker than the rest, and a few people have actually put out [massively successful applications which rely on them](https://github.com/circleci/frontend).
 However, there's still a huge learning curve to understand all of these technologies, how they fit together and how to build a sensible application using them.
 At MastodonC we ~~have been through this~~ are going through this and so Venue is our attempt at providing a framework which helps.

 #### Why MVVM?